-Excursion Option One: Mudgee Wine Region
+Excursion Option One: Mudgee Wine Region SOLD OUT!

 Home to over 35 cellar doors, the Mudgee Region is located about three hours west of the Hunter Valley and across the Great Dividing Range, Australia’s major mountain range.
 This gives the Mudgee region a distinctly different look and climate from the Hunter Valley.
 Mudgee is nestled in within surrounding hills and is primarily a producer of robust and deeply coloured red wines.
 Our local hosts are Mudgee Region Tourism and the Mudgee Wine Association.

 Max capacity: 20

 - 9.00am – Welcome!
 Meet your host with Mudgee Tourist Bus and join your private transfer from Crowne Plaza Hunter Valley to Mudgee (3 hours 10 mins)

 - 10.00am – Enjoy a mid-journey break with Bubbles + Breakfast platters at the stunning Hollydene Estate Wines in the Upper Hunter, explore the lush grounds, and take in the view.

 - 1.30pm – Arrive in Mudgee and check-in at Parklands Resort + Conference Centre (from AUD$164 per night), Parkview Hotel (from AUD$180 per night), Perry Street Hotel (from AUD$190 per night), or Evanslea Boutique Accommodation (from AUD$250 per night); participants will pay own hotel costs and will be provided booking information once confirmed on the excursion.
 Time at leisure to unpack, settle in, and relax in your boutique hotel accommodation right in the heart of Mudgee